 - No action is required on your part.
 If you are a partner with MWDL, your metadata records are automatically harvested into DPLA.
-The one exception is that finding aids are not currently harvested into DPLA.
+(Note: finding aids are not currently harvested into DPLA.)

 - Broad public access to your metadata: Metadata records for your digital items are openly available and searchable on DPLA's public website and through DPLA's Open API.
 All metadata records available through MWDL (note: just the metadata, not the digital objects being described) are available under a Creative Commons "CC0" license.
 For more information about DPLA's policies, see these pages: